Debbydamsel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the mode of a file the same as that of another file
+a script that creates a directory with permission in the working directory